Gustibimo/facebook-page-most-commented/README.md

-# FB Smart Comments
+# Most Commented post on facebook pages

-sort comments in a post on facebook by likes count
+Sorting post by comments count using facebook graph